itoyori/itoyori/docs/src/01_tutorial.md

 ```

 Notes:
-- `ityr::parallel_invoke()` forks parallel tasks as child threads and joins them at a time
+- `ityr::parallel_invoke()` forks the given function objects (labmda in this case) as child threads and joins them at a time
-    - It returns a tuple that consists of the return values of each parallel task
+    - It returns a tuple that consists of the return values of each function object
-    - The notation `parallel_invoke` is also used in shared-memory fork/join libraries such as oneTBB (formarly Intel TBB) and Microsoft PPL
+    - The notation `parallel_invoke` is also used in common shared-memory fork/join libraries such as oneTBB (formarly Intel TBB) and Microsoft PPL
-- `ityr::root_exec()` can also return a value, which is shared by all processes
+- `ityr::root_exec()` can also return a value, which is shared by all processes when switching back to the SPMD mode
 - `ityr::is_master()` is equivalent to `ityr::my_rank() == 0`

+One important difference from the shared-memory task-parallel model is that objects cannot not be passed to child threads by reference (or raw pointers).
-Lambda expressions for `ityr::parallel_invoke()` should capture values by copy.
+In the above example, lambda expressions for `ityr::parallel_invoke()` should capture values by copy (see [Pitfalls](./02_pitfalls.md) for details).
-This is because threads cannot have any raw pointer or reference to other threads, including their parents (see [Pitfalls](./02_pitfalls.md) for details).
+In Itoyori, no pointer or reference to local variables in any other thread's stack is allowed.

-Alternatively, arguments can be passed as tuples without lambdas:
+Arguments can also be passed to child threads as tuples without using lambdas:
 ```cpp
 auto [x, y] =
   ityr::parallel_invoke(